fujiwara/fluent-agent-hydra/README.md

   - includes simplified on-memory queue.
 - Stats monitor httpd server
   - serve an agent stats by JSON format.
+- Supports sub-second time
+  - Supported by Fluentd 0.14 or later.
+When you use Fluentd <= 0.12 as forwarded servers, fluentd will not accept records including sub-second time.

 ## Installation